Redgrammers/LOGIC2/README.md

 My turn at making a language!

 First and most important of all:
-LOGIC2 files end in .lg.
-For example, a "Hello World" program might be called HelloWorld.lg .
+LOGIC2 files end in `.lg`.
+For example, a "Hello World" program might be called `HelloWorld.lg`.

 So here we go, basic syntax lesson.<br/>
 So first the basic commands.